Hard-to-Get Disney Dining Reservations — ADR Tips

 Disney uses a system called Advance Dining Reservations (ADRs).
 Reservations open exactly 60 days before your visit date at 6:00 AM Eastern Time.
 If you’re staying at a Disney resort hotel, you get an extra perk: a 60+10 day window, which lets you book up to 10 consecutive days of dining in a single session, starting 60 days before your check-in date.

 For most restaurants, this is plenty of lead time.
-But the most sought-after dining spots — character meals, signature restaurants, and newer additions — can fill within minutes of their 60-day window opening.
-If you want one of those tables, you'll need a plan.
+But the most sought-after dining spots — character meals, signature restaurants, and newer additions — can fill up fast when their 60-day window opens.
+If you want one of those tables, you’ll need a plan.

 The hardest restaurants to book at Disney World